The 3D film phenomena has been around for decades but only recently has this technology been available in our very own living rooms.

 While seeing some 3D productions in the cinema can be impressive, by the time that level of quality reaches an affordable price to buy a 3D television in your local electrical store the technology will be dated.
 With hologram technology developing at an impressive rate and already mind blowing results, the 3D fad definitely looks like a 3D flop.

 I’ve watched Avatar in 3D and loved it, to a point, then I got bored of the 3D effect, realised the story-line was pretty poor and wanted to walk out the cinema.
 Zebra Imaging is much more interesting as a product to me, they’ve got some very good 3D products available now but they’re static and as such no use for movies or games but it’s still worth watching the YouTube clip below so you can see just how amazing their technology already is.
+I still prefer games since the graphics they have developed are not bad at all, so I play games as Overwatch, with the help of sites like overwatchboostpros.com.

 Would I buy a 3D TV?
 No, not with the current technology requiring glasses to be worn.